csye-6225-northeastern-org/webapp/README.md

 **PUT /v1/user/:id:** updates the user with the specified id with the data in the request body.
 The API returns a 400 status code if the request tries to modify fields that should not be modified (e.g., username, account creation time, and account update time).

+**GET /v1/product/:id:** retrieves the product info with specified id, if it exists.
+This API doesn't require the request to have a Authorization header with the username and password encoded in base64.
+The API compares the provided credentials with the user data in the database and returns a 400, 200 status code and the user data, depending on the result of the authentication and the existence of the user.

+**POST /v1/product:** creates a new product with the data in the request body.
+This API requires the request to have a Authorization header with the username and password encoded in base64 and returns a 400 status code if either condition is not met.
+This API expects sku to have unique.
+If the credentials do not match 401 status code error is thrown.
+If the payload is valid, the API creates the product in DB, returning a 201 status code and the user data.

+**PUT /v1/product/:id:** updates the product with the specified id with the data in the request body.
+The API returns a 400 status code if the request tries to modify fields that should not be modified (e.g., owner_user_id, data_added and date_last_updated).

+**PUT /v1/product/:id:** To partially update the product with the specified id, the data in the request body this API must be leveraged.
+The API returns a 400 status code if the request tries to modify fields that should not be modified (e.g., owner_user_id, data_added and date_last_updated).

+**DELETE /v1/product/:id:** To delete the product from Database, the user should initially provide credentials.
+If authenticated, then if the resource is not present then 404 will be returned.
+If the resource exists, then 204 will be returned else appropriate status codes will be returned

 ## Dependencies

 - express